OmriNaor/Linux-Shell/README.md

 # C Project: Mini Linux Shell

+## Introduction

+This project is a simple and lightweight implementation of a Linux shell, created from scratch.
+It supports a variety of commands and features that are commonly found in typical shells, making it an ideal starting point for those looking to learn about shell programming or seeking a minimal shell implementation.

 ## About

 A typical Linux Shell created from scratch.
 This shell supports many commands such as:

-- Semicolon split: user may split different commands in a single input by using a semicolon character.
-The shell will split and execute each command seperated by a semicolon.
+- Semicolon split: users may split different commands in a single input by using a semicolon character.
+The shell will split and execute each command separated by a semicolon.

-- Typical commands such as echo, sleep, cat, expr, bg and so on.
+- Typical commands such as echo, sleep, cat, expr, bg, and so on.

-- Saving variables by using the <var_name>=<var_value> template.
+- Saving variables by using the `<var_name>=<var_value>` template.

-- Redirecting output into files by using the <output> > <file_name> template.
+- Redirecting output into files by using the `<output> > <file_name>` template.

-- Redirecting one command's output to another command's input using pipes |
+- Redirecting one command's output to another command's input using pipes `|`.

 - Using CTRL + Z to suspend the running process.

-- Using a '&' character to run a command in the background.
+- Using a `&` character to run a command in the background.

 ## Structure